venturadan/startup/notes.md

 	2. front end code is the first?
 	3. tool chain+server+debugger?
  	4. What is the mental model here?
+58. understand url used in and server side request forgery in general

 ## Questions for Lee/Mark